YaleDHLab/dhlab-site/_news/2020-02-10-yale-si-intern.md

 ### Job Details
-Time period: June through July, 2020 (8 weeks)
+Time period: Although originally scheduled for Summer 2020, we anticipate this internship will begin in the Fall and/or Winter

-Estimated time commitment: 25 hours per week
+Estimated time commitment: 10 hours per week

 Payrate: $25/hour